Teenage Dream: Commercial performance

 In Australia, Teenage Dream debuted at number one for a two-week run at the top of the chart.
 The album was certified triple-Platinum by the Australian Recording Industry Association (ARIA), for shipments of 210,000 units.
 In New Zealand, Teenage Dream debuted at number two, and reached number one after four weeks on the chart.
 It was certified Gold by the Recording Industry Association of New Zealand (RIANZ).
 As of June 19, 2012, Teenage Dream is the 12th best-selling album of all-time in the country, resulting her as the fifth female to make it on the list (behind Adele, Norah Jones, Shania Twain, and Bic Runga).
 In the United Kingdom, Teenage Dream debuted at number one on the UK Albums Chart, selling more than 54,176 copies.
 It was certificated 4× Platinum by British Phonographic Industry for shipments of 1,200,000 units.
-As of February 2017, the album has sold 1.3 million copies in the UK.
+As of August 2020, the album has sold 1.46 million copies in the UK.

-In France, Teenage Dream debuted at number 14 on the French Albums Chart and peaked at number three.
-The album was certified Platinum by the Syndicat National de l'Édition Phonographique (SNEP).
+In France, Teenage Dream debuted at number 14 on the French Albums Chart and peaked at number three the next week, becoming her second top ten in the chart.
+The album was certified Platinum by the Syndicat National de l'Édition Phonographique (SNEP) and stayed 89 weeks with many re-entries, becoming her longest-running album in the country.
 In Mexico, the album debuted and peaked at number 11.
 The album was certified Gold by (AMPROFON) Association.
 In Spain, Teenage Dream debuted at number four on the Spanish Albums Chart and stayed on the chart for 27 weeks.
+The album also topped the Austrian Albums and Scottish Albums charts, becoming her first number-one album in both Austria and Scotland, reaching top ten in Belgium, Germany, the Netherlands, Finland, Greece, Hungary, Italy, Poland, and Switzerland, top twenty in Denmark, Russia, Norway, and Mexican, and top forty in South Korea.
 In Brazil, Teenage Dream peaked at number four on the Top Álbuns Brasil.

-As of July 2013, Teenage Dream has sold 6 million copies worldwide.
+As of March 2025, Teenage Dream has sold more than 12 million copies worldwide, being her highest-selling album to date.